 Jack Ryan: Shadow Recruit is hardly the perfect movie, it’s not even a good thriller, but it’s a satisfying enough flick so long as you aren’t a fan of the character or novels.
 The plot is a bit thin but the action scenes, as dumb since as they may be, were well filmed at least.
-The Blu-ray release has incredible audio and video while the features are good enough.

 Jack Ryan: Shadow Recruit